Measuring inpatient rehabilitation facility quality of care Discharge self-care functional status quality measure

-OBJECTIVE: This paper describes the calculation and psychometric properties of the discharge self-care functional status quality measure implemented in the Centers for Medicare & Medicaid Services' (CMS) Inpatient Rehabilitation Facility (IRF) Quality Reporting Program (QRP) on October 1, 2016.
+OBJECTIVE: To describe the calculation and psychometric properties of the discharge self-care functional status quality measure implemented in the Centers for Medicare & Medicaid Services' (CMS) Inpatient Rehabilitation Facility (IRF) Quality Reporting Program on October 1, 2016.

-DESIGN: Medicare fee-for-service (FFS) patients from 38 IRFs that participated in CMS' Post-Acute Care Payment Reform Demonstration were included in this cohort study.
-Data came from the Continuity Assessment Record and Evaluation (CARE) Item Set, IRF-Patient Assessment Instrument (IRF-PAI), and Medicare claims.
+DESIGN: Medicare fee-for-service (FFS) patients from 38 IRFs that participated in the CMS Post-Acute Care Payment Reform Demonstration were included in this cohort study.
+Data came from the Continuity Assessment Record and Evaluation Item Set, IRF-Patient Assessment Instrument, and Medicare claims.
 For each patient, we calculated an expected discharge self-care score, risk-adjusted for demographic and baseline clinical characteristics.
-Each IRF's performance score equaled the percentage of patient stays where the observed discharge self-care score met or exceeded the expected score.
+The performance score of each IRF equaled the percentage of patient stays where the observed discharge self-care score met or exceeded the expected score.
 We assessed the measure's discriminatory ability across IRFs and reliability.

 MAIN OUTCOME MEASURES: Facility-level discharge self-care quality measure performance score.

-RESULTS: 4,769 patient stays were included; 57% were female, 12.1% under 65 years.
+RESULTS: A total of 4769 patient stays were included; 57% of stays were in women, and 12.1% were in patients aged <65 years.
 Stroke was the most common diagnosis (21.8%).
-The performance score mean (SD) was 55.1% (16.6%), range was 25.8% to 100%.
+The mean±SD performance score was 55.1%±16.6% (range, 25.8%-100%).
 About 54% of IRFs had scores significantly different from the percentage of stays that met or exceeded the expected discharge self-care score in the overall demonstration sample.
-The quality measure showed strong reliability, with intra-class correlation coefficients of 0.91.
+The quality measure showed strong reliability, with intraclass correlation coefficients of .91.

 CONCLUSIONS: The discharge self-care quality measure showed strong discriminatory ability and reliability, representing an important initial step in evaluation of IRF self-care outcomes.
 A wide range in performance scores suggested a gap in quality of care across IRFs.
 Future work should include testing the measure with nationwide data from all IRFs.